 What is SAP experience?
 Divide and conquer – first, what SAP is, and second, what experience is.
-Then finally both terms combined, what SAP experience means – for example, in a job description of a job advertisement.
+Finally, both terms combined: what SAP experience means – for example, in a job description or a job advertisement.

 What SAP Is

-SAP (Systems, Applications, and Products in Data Processing) is a software company; more specific SAP is a software company for business applications.
+SAP (Systems, Applications, and Products in Data Processing) is a software company; more specifically, SAP is a software company for business applications.
 Five former IBM employees founded SAP in Germany in 1972.

 ERP applications are SAP’s core product.
 An ERP application is software and hardware to run a company – an ERP application maps the business processes of a company into IT (Information Technology).

-An ERP covers all business processes of a company: From finance, through logistics, to human resources.
-For example, a finance business process is to send an invoice to a customer, or an HR business process is the recruitment of a new employee.
+An ERP covers all business processes of a company, from finance through logistics to human resources.
+For example, a finance business process is to send an invoice to a customer; an HR business process is the recruitment of a new employee.

-SAP has more applications besides ERP applications.
+SAP has more applications than just ERP applications.
 For example, CRM (Customer Relationship Management) applications are another significant share of SAP’s portfolio.
 CRM applications are software and hardware to improve the customer relationships of a company.

-CRM is in particular marketing, sales, service, and eCommerce (online shops).
-For example, a sales business process is the start of a new business partnership, or an eCommerce business process is the offering of a product in an online shop.
+CRM includes marketing, sales, service, and eCommerce (online shops).
+For example, a sales business process is the start of a new business partnership, while an eCommerce business process is the offering of a product in an online shop.

-SAP offers its applications in different environments: Either on-premise, in the cloud, or as a hybrid version of both.
+SAP offers its applications in different environments: on-premise, in the cloud, or as a hybrid version of both.
 On-premise means that the customer installs the SAP software on the company’s hardware or on the hardware of some third party, which is specialized in hardware.
-And that the customer takes care of the software such as updates and upgrades.
+Then, the customer takes care of the software, such as updates and upgrades.

 Cloud means that the customer does not install the SAP software on the hardware of the customer or the hardware of some third party.
 SAP installs the software on its hardware or the hardware of some third party.
-And that SAP takes care of the software such as updates and upgrades.
+After that, SAP takes care of the software, such as updates and upgrades.

 To dive deeper into SAP, here is a what SAP is and the SAP software evolution.